vernemq/docker-vernemq/README.md

 `-e "DOCKER_VERNEMQ_ALLOW_REGISTER_DURING_NETSPLIT=on"`.
 All available configuration parameters can be found on https://vernemq.com/docs/configuration/.

+#### Logging

+VerneMQ sends logs to both stdout and to a log file (`/etc/vernemq/console.log`), in production systems using file based logging can lead to issues because logs can fill the available disk space and result in system outages.
+File based logging is disabled in the [Dockerfile](Dockerfile) by default, using the environment variable `DOCKER_VERNEMQ_LOG__CONSOLE console`.

 #### Remarks

 Some of our configuration variables contain dots `.`.
 For example if you want to adjust the log level of VerneMQ you'd use `-e "DOCKER_VERNEMQ_LOG.CONSOLE.LEVEL=debug"`.
 However, some container platforms such as Kubernetes don't support dots and other special characters in environment variables.
 If you are on such a platform you could substitute the dots with two underscores `__`.
 The example above would look like `-e "DOCKER_VERNEMQ_LOG__CONSOLE__LEVEL=debug"`.